Healthy birds are happy birds. How do you prevent chicken diseases and chicken parasites to keep your chickens healthy?

 As you get to know your flock, you should be able to tell when behavior is out the ordinary.
 Be observant of your flock.
 Look for birds with their feathers fluffed out from their body.
 Understand the personalities and mannerisms of your birds so that you will notice a change when something isn’t right.
 If you notice any signs of illness, contact your local veterinarian.
 The earlier you can detect a problem, the easier it is to resolve.

-Learn more tips for introducing new birds to an existing flock here.
-For more tips on biosecurity and sanitation, visit this link on the USDA Biosecurity for Birds website.
+And, for more tips on biosecurity and sanitation, visit this link on the USDA Biosecurity for Birds website.